Graduates: How to get a job if you have no experience

 We’ve all been there – recently graduate and fresh out of campus, with no experience.
 Now what?
 We start applying to companies that advertise for the job we’ve studied for but the saddest (and rather demotivating) experience during this time, is receiving those rejection emails or worse – no response from these companies.
 You start wondering, “How do I gain that experience that required, every job requires a certain level of experience, yet at the same time nobody seems to be willing to give you the chance to gain that experience?”

-There are many entry level jobs available which will take on anyone with or without experience but simply put, you need to be a bit creative in your job search if you are looking for a job in your field.
+There are many entry level jobs in Africa available which will take on anyone with or without experience but simply put, you need to be a bit creative in your job search if you are looking for a job in your field.
 I have put together a guideline below which will hopefully help you land the job that will kick-start your career!

 How to approach the job search creatively, as a recent graduate